 WHAT TYPES OF GRIEVANCES CAN YOU RAISE?

-Issues may relate to heavy workloads to disagreeing with your current pay where you may want to take action against your employer.
+Employee grievance issues may relate to anything from heavy workloads to disagreeing with your current pay, where you may want to take action against your employer.
 Examples of possible situations that may encourage you to make a grievance include:

 - An amendment to your contract with which you are unhappy;